30 December 2013

 28 October 2013

 The book ‘The Life of Pi’ was a literary hit in 2001.
 Billed as a kind of philosophical fantasy adventure, featuring a boy on a lifeboat with a tiger, it really didn’t appeal to me.
-So I never got around to reading it, and the fact that a film of the book was made last year passed me by completely.
+So I never got around to reading it.
+The fact that a film of the book was made last year passed me by completely.
 Apparently it won several Oscars.

 Visiting relatives recently, we watched the film, which they had been given.
-I wasn’t expecting much, but found it quite mesmerising in places.
-I particularly enjoyed the opening section, where the adult Pi explains to a visiting journalist how he got his nickname; there are flashbacks to his schooldays, and we get a good glimpse of his background as the son of a zoo-keeper.
+I wasn’t expecting much, but have to admit I found it quite mesmerising in places.
+I particularly enjoyed the opening section, where the adult Pi explains to a visiting journalist how he got his nickname.
+There are flashbacks to his schooldays, and we get a good glimpse of his background as the son of a zoo-keeper.

-Then follows several days at sea, with inevitable unpleasantness and an attempt by Pi to befriend the tiger.
-I didn’t much enjoy this part, and, indeed, I found the ending puzzling rather than satisfying.
+Then follow several days at sea, with inevitable unpleasantness and an attempt by Pi to befriend the tiger.
+I didn’t much enjoy this part, and I found the ending puzzling rather than satisfying.
 However, it was excellently produced and I’m not surprised that the director and others won Oscars for it.
 I was slightly surprised that Suraj Sharma, who played Pi in the high action part of the film, did not also win one.

 I’m glad I watched this film, which was very different from anything I had previously seen, right outside my usual comfort zone.
 It’s even inspired me to get hold of the book, to see if I understand the philosophy better when I read it.